Cuckoo Clock Questions |

 |

-Most likely it is because of lack of maintenance.
-Most clock manufacturers recommend oiling a clock every year.
-Though this is a very good practice, usually if done correctly, a clock can go 2-3 years between oilings.
-After 1980, when whale oil used for clocks was banned, a petroleum oil was developed.
-This oil works very well, but unlike whale oil, evaporates.
-After 3 years, residue from the oil and trapped airborne dust is left behind.
-This trapped debris will wear the clock's pivots and its bearing surfaces.
-The clock often stops because of lack of lubrication or from the worn parts.
+No. 1 "My 5 Year old clock has stopped chiming or is not chiming correctly - how come??"If your clock has stopped chiming after 5 years, or has stopped chiming correctly, chances are the problem is a lack of, or improper, maintenance.
+Most manufacturers of clocks recommend 'oiling' a clock every year.
+Though this is a very good practice, usually if done correctly, a clock can go 2 to 3 years between 'oiling' without any problems.
+When whale oil used for clocks was banned in 1980, an alternative petroleum oil was developed.
+Petroleum oil works very well on your clocks but unlike whale oil, it evaporates over time.
+After 3 years, residue from the oil and trapped dust collected from the air is left behind, which wears down the clock's pivots and its bearing surfaces.
+The clock often stops functioning properly due to this lack of lubrication or from the worn parts.
+See the instructional guide below for tips on how to rebush and repair worn pivot holes in your clock. |

 |